Comparing Bootcamps vs. Degrees

 Beyond that, admission requirements vary significantly.

 Coding bootcamps allow people with little or no relevant experience to quickly get the training and education necessary to pursue entry-level computer science jobs.
-Getting into coding bootcamps is easier by design than receiving admission to a degree program.
-Typical bootcamp requirements include a skills test, resume, and admission interview.

 Below, review the chart of common admission requirements for bootcamps, associate degree programs, and bachelor's degree programs.